-William & Mary welcomes applications from students transferring from Virginia's Community College System.
+William & Mary welcomes applications from students transferring from Virginia's Community College System (VCCS).

 There are two paths for guaranteed admission to W&M for VCCS students:

-This allows currently enrolled students at these campuses to take courses at William & Mary while pursuing their associate degree and while working towards completion of the guaranteed admission agreement.
-Questions regarding the co-enrollment agreement including how to become a co-enrolled student should be addressed to the contact for each school that is part of the agreement.
-William & Mary has established co-enrollment agreements with these schools:
+This allows currently enrolled students at the Hampton or Historic Triangle campus of Virginia Peninsula Community College (VPCC) to take courses at William & Mary while pursuing their associate degree and while working towards completion of the guaranteed admission agreement.
+Questions regarding the co-enrollment agreement including how to become a co-enrolled student should be addressed to the VPCC contact.

 Contact: Tom Rockson